streetturtle/streetturtle.github.io/_posts/2016-09-17-juniper-on-ubuntu-16.md

 title:  "Juniper  VPN on Ubuntu 16.04 64-bit"
 date:   2016-09-17 22:47:45
 comments: true
 description: I faced an issue running Juniper on Ubuntu 16.04.
-Some of the solutions I found wasn’t working (like install 32-bit openjdk and firefox), others took to much time to set up and were quite fragile (like setup VM with 32-bit Debian, run Juniper applet on it and use this VM as proxy).
-So here is my solution which I already succesfully tried on 3 laptops with 64-bit Ubuntu 16.04.
+Some of the solutions I found wasn't working (like install 32-bit openjdk and firefox), others took to much time to set up and were quite fragile (like setup VM with 32-bit Debian, run Juniper applet on it and use this VM as proxy).
+So here is my solution which I already successfully tried on 3 laptops with 64-bit Ubuntu 16.04.
 tags:
 - ubuntu
 ---

 I faced an issue running Juniper on Ubuntu 16.04.
 Some of the solutions I found wasn't working (like install 32-bit openjdk and firefox), others took to much time to set up and were quite fragile (like setup VM with 32-bit Debian, run Juniper applet on it and use this VM as proxy).
-So here is my solution which I already succesfully tried on 3 laptops with 64-bit Ubuntu 16.04.
+So here is my solution which I already successfully tried on 3 laptops with 64-bit Ubuntu
+ 16.04.

 ## Install Firefox
 Most likely it's already installed - normal one, 64-bit